SwedbankPay/design.swedbankpay.com/CONTRIBUTING.md

 import React from "react";

-import ComponentPreview from "../../utils/ComponentPreview";
+//Read more about the import shortcuts in the readme (#, @, $ etc.) import ComponentPreview from "#/ComponentPreview";
-import ComponentPreview from "../../utils/DocToc";
+import ComponentPreview from "#/DocToc";
-import MyExampleComponent from "../../../components/MyExampleComponent";
+import MyExampleComponent from "@/MyExampleComponent";

 const MyExampleDocumentationComponentText = () => (
     <div className="col-md-12 col-lg-10 doc-body">